mabdn/fprime-spaceposts/doc/Transceiver/SoftwareDesignDocument.md

 NF-TRA-020 | The component shall be adaptable to scheduling and triggering downlinks from different sources and for different reasons | Manual code review

-## Interface to Users Other Components
+## Interface to Users and Other Components
-User (ground station operators and amateur radio users) can interact with the component by sending commands for it from the ground to the satellite.
+Users (ground station operators and amateur radio users) can interact with the component by sending commands for it from the ground to the satellite.
 The F' framework handles receiving and forwarding commands to the component on the satellite.

 ### Commands
-* Ground station operators and amateur radio users can send messages which they wish to publish on the satellite in the `STORE_MESSAGE` command.
+* Ground station operators and amateur radio users can send messages that they wish to publish on the satellite in the `STORE_MESSAGE` command.
 * Ground station operators can send the `DOWNLINK_LAST_MESSAGES_GDS` command to request all recently published messages from the satellite.
 The satellite's authentication component ensures that only ground station operators can use this command.
 * Amateur radio users can send the `DOWNLINK_LAST_MESSAGES_HAMUSER` command to request all recently published messages from the satellite, too.
 However, this command is restricted by a cooldown timer and can be disabled by ground station operators.